 My Sister Makes Me a Better Person

-I know that she and I will continue to support each other throughout our lives.
+I know she and I will continue supporting each other throughout our lives.
 She and I will continue to uplift one another, comfort one another, and hold the other up when one of us can’t stand on our own two feet.
-We will inevitably suffer loss again together as we all age and begin to lose our loved ones.
+We will inevitably suffer loss again together as we all age and begin losing our loved ones.
 We will also experience joy as we watch our children go out into the world and make amazing lives for themselves.
 My sister has been, and always will be, one of my most important and significant relationships.
-She helps to make me who I am, and she encourages me to be better every day.
+She helps make me who I am and encourages me to be better every day.

 Even if science didn’t say it, I know that sisters can be a light in a dark place or a shelter in a storm.
 Even if there were no studies to prove it, those of us with sisters would emphatically agree that we don’t know where we would be without our sister.
-I am glad that science is here to tell us all of these things.
-But honestly, we who have sisters feel like science is a little late to this party.
-We’ve known that sisters are the best for a while now, but thanks for confirming it!
+I am glad that science is here to tell us about all these things.
+But, we who have sisters feel like science is a little late to this party.
+We’ve known sisters are the best for a while now, but thanks for confirming it!